Updated 3 May 2021

 Are you a heavy internet user?

 Thirdly, what do you rely on your broadband for?
 If you work from home then you might send and receive emails frequently, some with large attachments. if you don’t have a broadband bundle with a home phone line then you might be relying on VoIP all the way.
+If that home phone is important to you for communicating with friends and family, some providers bundle both the phone line and all calls at no extra cost – undeniably great value.

 Are you an online gamer or music streamer?